-Program Capacity is based on the number of existing core classrooms and the specific unique programs assigned to a school which requires specific
+Program Capacity is based on the number of existing core classrooms and the specific unique programs assigned to a school which requires specific facility space utilization that goes beyond the original design of the building.

 Numbers in italics are future design capacity and projected capacity balance after a renovation or capacity enhancement.